 An outpatient program works well for those who are not able to live at the treatment center due to family or work responsibilities.
 You’ll usually attend between three and five sessions per week and receive much of the same care as you would in a residential treatment program.
 An intensive outpatient program (IOP) requires more time per week than outpatient treatment, usually more than 12 hours.
 Some people complete residential rehab and then enroll in IOP if they still don’t feel very strong in their recovery.

 Your level of care will depend on things like your level of bath salt addiction, funds, and time.

 Gholipour, Bahar.
 Live Science.
 Bath Salt Drugs May Be More Addictive Than Meth.
-Retrieved from from https://www.livescience.com/38157-bath-salts-addictive.html
+Retrieved from https://www.livescience.com/38157-bath-salts-addictive.html

 Medicine Net.
 Bath Salt Abuse and Addiction.
-Retrieved from from https://www.medicinenet.com/bath_salts_abuse_and_addiction/article.htm
+Retrieved from https://www.medicinenet.com/bath_salts_abuse_and_addiction/article.htm

 The Fix.
 Bath Salts Addiction: Signs, Symptoms, Withdrawal, and Recovery.
-Retrieved from from https://www.thefix.com/content/bath-salts-addiction
+Retrieved from https://www.thefix.com/content/bath-salts-addiction